 Fraser Island should be a must-see for anyone who travels to Australia.
 Even if you are an Australian yourself, you simply must experience the beauty which make up your own backyard.
 Exhibit A - Fraser Island!

 As an island, there is a short distance to travel to get to Fraser Island, but it has been made very easy with most tours now including ferry transfers and pick up and drop offs from your accommodation.
 These pick up locations are widespread - from Noosa, Hervey Bay and even the Sunshine Coast, depending on the tour, and will take you to either of the 2 ferry locations at Hervey Bay or Rainbow Beach.
 Regular ferries run from these gateways to Fraser Island where you will begin your adventure!
 All you have to do is choose what tour to go on and where you want to depart!

 Driving on Fraser Island is an amazing experience.
 Consisting of inland tracks and a sand highway, it is a unique and once-in-a-lifetime opportunity!
 However, driving on sand and narrow inland tracks can take some getting used to and there are rules on how you should drive on Fraser Island.
 They have on-duty police to ensure all drivers adhere to the rules of the road and to keep everyone in check!

-Eco travelling a environmentally conscious way to exploring the world.
+Eco travelling is an environmentally conscious way to explore the world.
 It maintains the principles of respecting the environment and surrounding areas.
 It means minimizing your impact on the environment when travelling and leaving the smallest carbon footprint possible in order to allow the natural world to flourish.
 It allows those who love nature to explore its many secrets and wonders without damaging it or leaving it worse than it was found.
-It is a way of respecting the natural world around us, while building awareness and knowledge.
-There are many ways to become an eco traveller or to be eco conscious while travelling - we have listed some ways you can get started!
+It is a way of respecting the natural world around us while building awareness and knowledge.
+There are many ways to become an eco traveller or to be eco-conscious while travelling - we have listed some ways you can get started!